Alec Guinness: Postwar stage career

 Guinness returned to the Old Vic in 1946 and stayed until 1948, playing Abel Drugger in Ben Jonson's The Alchemist, the Fool in King Lear opposite Laurence Olivier in the title role, DeGuiche in Cyrano de Bergerac opposite Ralph Richardson in the title role, and finally starring in an Old Vic production as Shakespeare's Richard II.
 After leaving the Old Vic, he played Eric Birling in J. B. Priestley's An Inspector Calls at the New Theatre in October 1946.
 He played the Uninvited Guest in the Broadway production of T. S. Eliot's The Cocktail Party (1950, revived at the Edinburgh Festival in 1968).
 He played Hamlet under his own direction at the New Theatre in the West End in 1951.

 Invited by his friend Tyrone Guthrie to join the premiere season of the Stratford Festival of Canada, Guinness lived for a brief time in Stratford, Ontario.
 On 13 July 1953, Guinness spoke the first lines of the first play produced by the festival, Shakespeare's Richard III: "Now is the winter of our discontent/Made glorious summer by this sun of York."

-Guinness won a Tony Award for his Broadway performance as Welsh poet Dylan Thomas in Dylan.
+Guinness won a Tony Award for Best Lead Actor in a Play for his Broadway performance as Welsh poet Dylan Thomas in Dylan.
 He next played the title role in Macbeth opposite Simone Signoret at the Royal Court Theatre in 1966.
 Guinness made his final stage performance at the Comedy Theatre in the West End on 30 May 1989, in the play A Walk in the Woods.
 In all, between 2 April 1934 and 30 May 1989, he played 77 parts in the theatre.

 Film career

 Guinness made his speaking debut in film in the drama Great Expectations (1946).
-However, he was initially best associated mainly with the Ealing Comedies, and particularly for playing nine characters in Kind Hearts and Coronets (1949).
-His other films from this period included The Lavender Hill Mob, The Man in the White Suit (both 1951) and The Ladykillers (1955), with all three ranked among the Best British films.
-In 1950 he portrayed 19th-century British prime minister Benjamin Disraeli in The Mudlark, which included delivering an uninterrupted seven-minute speech in Parliament.
+He was initially mainly associated with the Ealing comedies, and particularly for playing eight characters in Kind Hearts and Coronets (1949).
+His other films from this period included Oliver Twist (1948), The Lavender Hill Mob, The Man in the White Suit (both 1951) and The Ladykillers (1955), with all four ranked among the Best British films.
+In 1950, he portrayed 19th-century British prime minister Benjamin Disraeli in The Mudlark, which included delivering an uninterrupted seven-minute speech in Parliament.
 In 1952, director Ronald Neame cast Guinness in his first romantic lead role, opposite Petula Clark in The Card.
 In 1951, a poll of British exhibitors identified Guinness as the top box office attraction in British films and fifth in international films, based on box office returns.
-Guinness was idolised by Peter Sellers—who himself would become famous for inhabiting a variety of characters in a film—with Sellers's first major film role starring alongside his idol in The Ladykillers.
+Guinness was idolised by Peter Sellers—who himself became famous for inhabiting a variety of characters in a film—with Sellers's first major film role starring alongside his idol in The Ladykillers.